 When asked about the impact on local jobs, Chairman Tran said, “I understand there is a shortage of IT talent in South Korea.
 We also want to contribute to Korea’s tech industry,” proposing a model where Vietnamese companies handle direct coding and development, while Korean employees take on higher-level management and analysis roles.

-Indeed, VTI’s customers, such as Samyang Group’s Samyang Data Systems and Youngshin D&C, see advantages in Vietnamese outsourcing.
+Indeed, VTI’s customers, such as Samyang Group’s Samyang Data Systems and Youngshine D&C, see advantages in Vietnamese outsourcing.
 It allows high-level talent to focus on more complex tasks while efficiently managing relatively lower-complexity development work.

 VTI is also expanding partnerships with companies across various industries in South Korea, including finance, consumer goods, and food and beverage.
 Chairman Tran suggested institutional ideas to enhance IT collaboration between the two countries, such as relaxing visa requirements for foreign IT talent and expanding Korean language education in Vietnam.